GOOGLE SCHOLAR

 • Engquist, B., Ren, K. and Yang, Y., 2022.
 A Generalized Weighted Optimization Method for Computational Learning and Inversion.
 The 10th International Conference on Learning Representations (ICLR) 2022. [pdf]

-Adjoint Monte Carlo Methods and Optimization
+Adjoint Monte Carlo Method and Optimization

 In a sequence of works, I investigate how to mathematically "differentiate" a Monte Carlo method, which is random in nature, with respect to parameters of interest.
 In particular, I studied such Monte Carlo methods designed to solve certain Partial Differential Equations (PDEs), including the Radiative Transport Equation (RTE) and the Boltzmann Equation.
 Here is a list of my related work: